Clarity Enhanced Diamond

 Enhanced Diamonds are real diamonds and come from the same mines as all other natural diamonds.

 The clarity enhancement term refers to a revolutionary process that optically eliminates "feathers", which are naturally occurring in most diamonds.
-The result is a more visually stunning diamond that you can purchase for significantly less price then a similar-looking, non-enhanced diamond.
+The result is a more visually stunning diamond that you can purchase for significantly less price than a similar-looking, non-enhanced diamond.
 The clarity enhancement process is not visible to the naked eye.

 All of our clarity enhanced diamonds are extremely shiny and bright.